autonity/afp-sdk/README.md

   System and the AutEx exchange.
 - `afp.bindings` submodule: Low-level API that provides typed Python bindings for the Clearing System smart contracts.

+## Configuration

+By default the SDK communicates with the AFP Clearing System contracts on Autonity Mainnet, and the AutEx Exchange.
+Connection parameters can be overridden via the `afp.AFP` constructor and environment variables; see the documentation of the `afp.AFP` class for the available parameters.

 ## Usage